AqoursSSBU/GPT4All-in-Slack/README.md

 The `Dockerfile` is designed to establish a WebSocket connection with Slack via Socket Mode.
 This means that there's no need to provide a public URL for communication with Slack.

+## Aborting the App

+To stop the app, close the terminal that it is running in or use Python's built in KeyBoardInterrupt exception.
+This is done by using the input Ctrl+C or Ctrl+Z.

+## Updating the App

+Updates to the code can take place while the code runs on the same instance.
+Changing the python files has no impact once the app has already started.
+As such, to apply updates, the program must be restarted.

 ## Contributions